 “She’s arrested and I’m the one to actually read her rights.
 Some female jailers strip searched her and take off all her clothes and that’s when they notice all these bruises and also a cut on her toe,” said Deffibaugh.

 At her murder trial in October 1980, Candy's lawyers unveiled their defense strategy.
 “Candy Montgomery did kill Betty Gore and she did so in self-defense,” said Udashen.

 Candy took the stand in her own defense and claimed that when she arrived at the Gore house, Betty confronted her about the affair.
 She said Betty came at her with an axe, swinging it down to the floor and cutting Candy’s toe.

 According to Candy, the two women then wrestled for control of the weapon.
 After grabbing the axe, Candy says she knocked Betty to the floor.
 Betty kept coming at her, so she claimed she had no choice but to strike her with the axe.

 Prosecutors contend that the 41 strikes Candy rained down on Betty went far beyond a simple act of self-defense.
 Candy’s defense, however, called upon a psychologist who testified a traumatic childhood memory of Candy's had been triggered when Betty told her “Shhhh,” according to Texas Monthly.

 “I hit her.
 I hit her.
 I hit her,” Candy said on the stand, according to The Dallas Morning News.

-After deliberating for under four hours, the jury acquitted Candy Montgomery of the murder of Betty Gore.
+After deliberating for under four hours, the jury acquitted Candy Montgomery of the murder of Betty Gore on the basis of self-defense.
 “Murderer!
 Murderer!” people screamed at her as she left the courthouse, according to the United Press International news service.